 1999 – “Smooth” by Santana featuring Rob Thomas is mid-way through a 12-week domination of the pop chart.
 The song goes on to capture three Grammy Awards: Record of the Year, Song of the Year and Best Pop Collaboration with Vocals.

-1910 – The largest railway station in the world — Pennsylvania Station — opens in Midtown Manhattan.
-However, the architectural marvel is demolished in 1963 due to declining rail travel and eventually becomes the site of the sports and entertainment venue, Madison Square Garden.
+1910 – The largest railway station in the world — Pennsylvania Station — opens in Midtown Manhattan, establishing itself as an architectural and transportation marvel.
+However, the complex is demolished in 1963 due to declining rail travel and eventually becomes the site of the sports and entertainment venue, Madison Square Garden.

 1978 – Gay rights activist Harvey Milk and openly gay San Francisco Mayor George Moscone are murdered by former by City Supervisor Dan White.
 White receives a five-year prison sentence for the killings.
 Unable to resume a normal life following his release, he takes his own life in 1986.